SEARCH

 Do Strawberry Rocks Deter Birds?

 You may have seen tips suggesting painted strawberries act as a good deterrent for keeping birds away from strawberry crops.
-The idea is that the bird pecks the stone and determines that the crop is not edible (or something like that), taking its efforts elsewhere.
+The idea is that the bird pecks the stone and determines that the crop is not edible and decides to find food elsewhere.

 Tips for Making Strawberry Stones